Ozzie Albies Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have a 4.65 team ERA that ranks 24th among all league pitching staffs.
+- The Phillies have the 23rd-ranked team ERA across all MLB pitching staffs (4.58).

-- The Phillies give up the ninth-fewest home runs in baseball (53 total, one per game).
+- The Phillies allow the ninth-fewest home runs in baseball (54 total, one per game).

+- Covey gets the call to start for the Phillies, his first of the season.

+- The 31-year-old right-hander has appeared out of the bullpen two times this season.

 © 2023 Data Skrive.
 All rights reserved.